Chrtol/git-workshop/README.markdown

 =======

 Check out the `revert` branch on this repository for further instructions!
-You can always get back to this version of the readme by checking out the master branch.
+You can always get back to this version of the readme by checking out the main branch.

 Part III